ntnu-arl/jumping-robots/simulation_data/readme.md

 | Calf length  | 0.15 - 0.45 m |
 | Spring stiffness  | 600 - 1000 N/m |

-The following is a 4D representation of the simulation results illustrating the jump height for both the symmetric/diamond 5-bar design and the parallel 5-bar design based on varying Hip length, calf length, and spring stiffness.
+The Figure below is a 4D representation of the simulation results, illustrating the jump height for both the symmetric/diamond 5-bar design and the parallel 5-bar design based on varying hip length, calf length, and spring stiffness.
 All other parameters, such as weight, squat angle, motor power output, and gravity, were held constant for both simulations.

 ![Diamond_vs_parallel](https://github.com/ntnu-arl/jumping-robots/assets/47317437/3fb1a3e2-c87f-4e2d-a7d4-7f82be486bf4)

 ## Data from simulations

-Files named 'parallel_sim_data.csv' and 'symetric_sim_data.csv' are simulation results for the 5-bar grid search simulations for parallel and symmetric/diamond configurations, respectively.
+Files named 'parallel_sim_data.csv' and 'symetric_sim_data.csv' are the simulation results for the  grid search simulations for parallel and symmetric/diamond  5-bar configurations, respectively.

-CSV files containing the following data in each column:
+CSV files contain the following data in each column:

 | Column number  | Column content |
 | ------------- | ------------- |